R3TR0Quan/Microsoft-MovieData-Analysis/README.md

 ## Data

 The data used in this analysis was obtained from various sources on the web.
-Such as the popular movie review site .[IMDB].(https://www.imdb.com/)
+Such as the popular movie review site [IMDB](https://www.imdb.com/)

 ## Methods.

-This analysis uses Descriptive analysis to analyse trends and patterns.
+This analysis uses Descriptive analysis to show trends and patterns.

 ## Findings

-Findings are documented in the .[presentation].(https://github.com/R3TR0Quan/Microsoft-MovieData-Analysis/presentation.pdf) file included in this repository.
+Findings are documented in the [presentation](https://github.com/R3TR0Quan/Microsoft-MovieData-Analysis/presentation.pdf) file included in this repository.
 They include a charts of the most popular classifications of movies and trends in ratings.

 ## Conclusion and Next Steps.

 There are 3 concrete business findings documented in the analysis.
-They can also be viewed from the .[presentation].(https://github.com/R3TR0Quan/Microsoft-MovieData-Analysis/presentation.pdf) file.
+They can also be viewed from the [presentation](https://github.com/R3TR0Quan/Microsoft-MovieData-Analysis/presentation.pdf) file.
 The Data used contains a lot of other useful information that can be explored further to yield deeper insight into the industry.